| |

 Daryl Close

-holds a joint appointment as Professor of Computer Science and Philosophy at
+is Professor Emeritus of Computer Science and Philosophy at

-Heidelberg College in Tiffin, Ohio.
+Heidelberg University in Tiffin, Ohio.
 He has served as the Director of the Division of

-Natural and Social Sciences and as Acting Faculty Coordinator for the Honors
+Natural and Social Sciences, Acting Faculty Coordinator for the Honors

 University, where he chaired the Division of Arts and Science as well as the